Stuwert/playthistonight/src/posts/forbidden-island.md

 title: Forbidden Island
 author: Rebeca Hulme
 date: 2020-12-13T01:21:23.424Z
-summary: Collaborative games - unlike competitive games - work toward a common goal; either all the players win together, or all the players lose together.
+excerpt: Collaborative games - unlike competitive games - work toward a common goal; either all the players win together, or all the players lose together.
 Call them socialism of the gaming world!
 This collective experience aids in building community, as everyone is contributing their